 Erica Gerace speaks with us about the Science Department's Guided Research Projects, one of Loomis Chaffee's distinctive programs for advanced science students.

-Joe Cleary and Hudson Harper, the chair and assistant chair of the mathematics department, discuss opportunities for students with a passion for the subject.
+Joe Cleary, chair of the mathematics department, discuss opportunities for students with a passion for the subject.

 Scott MacClintic and Jen Solomon, Director and Associate Director of Innovation respectively, on the Pearse Hub for Innovation, the PHI, which is currently under construction as part of Loomis Chaffee’s new campus center.

 Student Aarman tells his math teacher about an interesting — and impromptu — math problem he solved while an audience member at his younger brother's spelling bee.

 Loren and Simone—who come from opposite ends of the United States and quickly became good friends in Cutler Hall last fall—reflect on how they met, their first year at Loomis, and their hopes for the future.

 Former U.S. secretary of state George P. Shultz '38 paid a return visit to the Island for a question-and-answer session with Head of School Sheila Culbert in front of an all-school audience on October 27, 2017.

 We hear a conversation among Sam Olshin, the architect for the new campus center; Student Council vice president Sarah Bennett; and Pelican Scoop director Keller Glass.